prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>EphemeralVolumeSource to be used by the StatefulSet.
+<p>ephemeral to be used by the StatefulSet.
 This is a beta field in k8s 1.21 and GA in 1.15.
 For lower versions, starting with k8s 1.19, it requires enabling the GenericEphemeralVolume feature gate.
 More info: <a href="https://kubernetes.io/docs/concepts/storage/ephemeral-volumes/#generic-ephemeral-volumes">https://kubernetes.io/docs/concepts/storage/ephemeral-volumes/#generic-ephemeral-volumes</a></p>